 If you've seen my previous posts from the last couple of weeks, you'll know that I'm a huge fan of the show Unique Eats.
 The show goes around the States and highlights unique foods from various restaurants.
 I'm not ashamed to admit that I get a lot of inspiration from the show, including this fruit focaccia.
 This breakfast pastry is from SoNo Bakery in New York; a savory bread turned sweet with the addition of fruit.
 When I looked at the recipe, I realized that the fruit was actually dried fruit rather than fresh.
-I imagined a focaccia studded with beautiful berries, so I sought after a recipe and found a great one provided by the chef of Little Dom’s.
-I’ve never been to the restaurant in Los Feliz, but after trying their recipe I believe it’s time for a visit!
+I imagined focaccia studded with beautiful berries, so I took my focaccia recipe and turned it into a sweet version with fresh fruit.
+Just what I was looking for!

 **Helpful tips and common mistakes

 When adding the fruit, add a liberal amount since the bread will rise and spread in the oven.
-If you want a sweeter focaccia, sprinkle more sugar.
-I chose raspberries, blackberries and blueberries but peaches, strawberries, figs, and nectarines would all work beautifully.
+Gently press down on the fruit to make sure they stick and sprinkle the sugar and rosemary.
+If you want sweeter focaccia, sprinkle more sugar.

 I chose raspberries, blueberries, and blackberries for this fruit focaccia but you can also add strawberries.
 Peaches, figs, nectarines, even cherries would also work beautifully.
 Drizzle a little extra oil on top and the focaccia are ready to be baked.

 About 15-20 minutes later, the fruit focaccia is ready.
 If some of the berries fell off the bread, just plop them back on while they're still warm.
 Sprinkle extra sugar on top and serve the bread warm or at room temperature.